ibisba/knowledgebook/pages/access/tans_hub.md

 The default sharing policy of the project must be specified.
 It should allow no public access, and manage access to members of the project.

+ {% include image.html file="sharing_policy.png" alt="Jekyll" caption="" %}

-The customer may be given some access rights, but this will be determined later.
+The customer may be given some access rights, but this can be determined later.

 ### Initial organization steps